Dorothy Butler Gilliam: Biography

+in 1976, Butler wrote a biography of the iconoclastic athlete, artist and political activist called "Paul Robeson, All American."

 In addition to her career at The Washington Post, she has been an activist dedicated to public service, from her days helping to organize protests against the New York Daily News after it fired two-thirds of its African-American staff, to her tenure as president of the National Association of Black Journalists from 1993 to 1995.

 She briefly taught journalism at American University and Howard University.

 Gilliam created the Young Journalists Development Program, which was designed to bring more young people into the journalism world, for The Washington Post in 1997.
 Post journalists work with students at local high schools, and in some cases, the Post prints the high-school newspapers for the schools.

 In 2004, while she held the position of J.B. and Maurice C. Shapiro Fellow at The George Washington University School of Media and Public Affairs, Gilliam founded Prime Movers Media, the nation's first journalism mentorship program for underserved students at urban schools.
 The program sends veteran journalists and university interns to mentor high school student journalists in Washington, D.C. and Philadelphia.

 The Washington Press Club awarded Gilliam its Lifetime Achievement Award in 2010.
+In 2023 Wilberforce University awarded her with an Honorary Doctorate for not only being a trailblazer, but also for her dedication and commitment to the school.
+In 2022 she established the Adee Butler Writing Center at Wilberforce University to honor her father.

 The National Center for Health Research awarded Gilliam its Foremothers Lifetime Achievement Award in 2019.

 She is a member of Alpha Kappa Alpha sorority.

 Gilliam was married to Sam Gilliam, a well-known abstract artist.
 They divorced in the 1980s but have three daughters (Stephanie, Melissa, and Leah) and also three grandchildren.